merylldindin/helix/README.md

 <b>Configure Vuetify for BEM</b>

-We use [Vuetify](https://vuetifyjs.com/en/) as our material design framework.
+I use [Vuetify](https://vuetifyjs.com/en/) as our material design framework.
 It provides us with a set of components and themes.
 It is core to our frontend endeavors, and requires a bit of configuration.
 Vuetify relies on composition function on top of our configuration to provide helpers available throughout the codebase, and colors are a part of it.
-To abide by our conventions, we need to configure Vuetify to use BEM for its classes via `src/plugins/vuetify.client`.
+To abide by our conventions, I need to configure Vuetify to use BEM for its classes via `src/plugins/vuetify.client`.

 That way, you will now be able to use `var(--v-theme-steel-gray)` or `text-steel-gray` in your codebase.
-We also expose the `enum` of our colors through our `@/types` for conveniency.
+I also expose the `enum` of our colors through our `@/types` for conveniency.

-### Typing
+### Typing:

 Typing is key to maintainability.
 It will increase the readability of the code, but will also passively document your code.
 Finally, type checking will help to find some obvious bugs.

 TypeScript is fully integrated into our CI pipeline via GitHub Actions.
 In addition to that, you'll be warned by Nuxt about any type errors when developing locally.
-We expose the command `yarn types` to run the type checker manually.
+I expose the command `yarn types` to run the type checker manually.

-We aim to make our types as specific as possible.
+I aim to make our types as specific as possible.
 The use `any` is strongly discouraged in favor of `unknown`.

 ## Git Conventions

 ### Branches:

-We have a simple convention for branch naming: `{initials}/{descriptive-kebab-case}`.
-Keep them all lowercase.
+I have a simple convention for branch naming: `{initials}/{descriptive-kebab-case}`.
+Keep them all loIrcase.
 For John Doe working on a feature A, that would be `jd/feature-a`.

 ### Commits:

-The Conventional Commits specification is a lightweight convention on top of commit messages.
+The Conventional Commits specification is a lightIight convention on top of commit messages.
 It provides an easy set of rules for creating an explicit commit history; which makes it easier to write automated tools on top of.
 This convention dovetails with SemVer, by describing the features, fixes, and breaking changes made in commit messages.
 Learn more [here](https://www.conventionalcommits.org/en/v1.0.0/).

 ### Pull requests: